slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 ```python
 id = str(my_value).lower().strip() # ... whatever else you want to do
 ```
 We will use a library or framework that will do a solide 80%+ of the work.
-Then, for the remaining 20%, applying our pragmatic KISS learnings, we will write the code as we go and centralize the code as we start writing it multiple times (3+ as a good rule of thumb) and we gain an understanding of the pattern.
+Then, for the remaining 20%, applying our pragmatic KISS learnings.
+We will write the code as we go and centralize the code as we start writing it multiple times (3+ as a good rule of thumb) and we gain an understanding of the pattern.

 ```python
 class StringUtils:
     def to_lower_string_not_empty():